UM-KevinHe/survkl/docs/reference/generate_eta.md

 - method:

-  Character string specifying the method to generate `eta`.
-Options are `"linear"` for a linearly spaced sequence, or `"exponential"` for an exponentially spaced sequence scaled to `max_eta`.
+  Character string selecting how to generate `eta`: “linear” or “exponential”.
+Default is “exponential”. for an exponentially spaced sequence scaled to `max_eta`.
 Default is `"exponential"`.

 - n: